selinabaeza/selinabaeza.github.io/_pages/about.md

 **_On the job hunt (dun dun dunnnn)_**

 I am now a crotchety old 6th year graduate student, and am looking to graduate in the spring of 2022!
-As such, I am on the look for postdoctoral research positions.
+As such, I am on the look out for postdoctoral research positions.
 If your lab studies vestibular circuits and will have positions starting next summer, please send me an email.